aniru-dh21/Two-Factor-Authentication-Flask/README.md

 - <ins>Flask-Login</ins> provides user session management for Flask.
 It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.
 - <ins>Flask-Bcrypt</ins> is a Flask extension that provides bcrypt hashing utilities for your application.
 - <ins>Flask-WTF</ins> is a simple integration of Flask and WTForms that helps you create forms in Flask.
+- <ins>Flask-Migrate</ins> is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+The database operations are made available through the Flask command-line interface.

 ## File Structure after development